-Making his way down the ships corridors, they arrived in a room full of old style computor screens, another man sat at the full board of buttons and Holly's face appeared again.
+Making his way down the ships corridors, and god wasn't that just bizarre, walking over meshed panels covering the ships wiring and heading into the main deck- they arrived in a room full of old style computer screens, another man sat at the mainframe and Holly's face appeared again on a bigger screen.

 "So you want to die?
 You've just let everything go from what you've been through...now I'm not your brother or anything but..it sounds like he wants you here Sam.
 Like he needs you."

 The screen flickered, like static and the man in the chair turned with a posh British twang and a shining silver 'H' in the centre of his forehead.

 "You're an absolute arse Lister."
 The man carried on, shaking his head at Lister.
 "You are a total, total...a word has yet to be invented to describe how totally 'whatever it is' you are, but you are one.
 And a total, total, one at that."
 The man smiled smugly.
 "Total smeg!"

 "OI!"
 Lister interrupted.
 "My word mate.
 My.
 Word."

 "You said, 'I'll talk to him, me and him have got more in common than a cat or a hologram.
 I can get him home' But you didn't did you."
 He pointed at Sam.
 "Now he's stuck here with us because you're as useless as an empty bag of coke on a 90's night out."